The Dome at America's Center: Naming rights

 During its planning and construction, the Dome was known as The Dome at America's Center.
 Trans World Airlines, a St. Louis-based air carrier, purchased naming rights in 1995 and held them until 2001, when TWA was acquired by American Airlines (American already had its name on two NBA/NHL venues in Dallas and Miami).
 During this time, the Dome was known as the Trans World Dome.

 The facility then briefly reverted to the Dome at America's Center until the naming rights were acquired on January 25, 2002, by Edward Jones Investments, a financial services firm based in St. Louis.

 As part of a deal to sell the naming rights to Rams Park (dubbed at the time the Russell Athletic Training Center), the Rams' training facility in Earth City, Missouri, to sportswear manufacturer Russell Athletic, the Rams agreed to rename the Edward Jones Dome to Russell Athletic Field for the Rams' Monday Night Football game against the Chicago Bears on December 11, 2006.
 The renaming was for the one night only.

 After the St. Louis Rams relocated to Los Angeles in 2016, Edward Jones exercised its right to terminate its sponsorship, and the facility was once again known as The Dome at America's Center.

 Notable events

 NFL playoff football

 The Dome hosted five NFL playoff games, including the 1999 and 2001 NFC Championship Games, both of which the Rams won.
 The city's previous NFL franchise, the St. Louis Cardinals, never hosted a playoff game in their history with the city (1960–1987); all of the playoff games they played were on the road.

+UFL playoff football

+The Dome hosted the 2024 XFL Conference Championship game between the St. Louis Battlehawks and the San Antonio Brahmas.
+The Brahmas defeated the Battlehawks 25–15 to advance to the 2024 UFL Championship Game.
+Attendance for the game was 30,237.

+The Battlehawks hosted the DC Defenders in the 2025 XFL Conference Championship Game, and lost 36-18.
+Attendance for the game was 27,589.